jessegoodier/nginx-app-protect-controller-agent-debian-9/README.md

 This is just a test with NGINX App Protect running in a debian 9 container with controller agent.
+Does not have the controller app security binary yet, just for traditional nginx metrics/visibility (not controller managed).

 documentation on controller agent:
 <https://github.com/nginxinc/docker-nginx-controller>